-Jubilee Metals Group has adopted the Quoted Companies Alliance Corporate Governance Code (the ‘QCA Code’).
-The QCA Code is more appropriate for most AIM companies and employs the “comply or explain” approach.
-Details of how the company complies with this are set out in the Corporate Governance Report in the Group Annual Report and Financial Statements, which contains an introduction from the Chairman, commentary on the 10 principles of the QCA Corporate Governance Code, as well as reports from the Audit & Risk and Remuneration & Nomination Committees
+Jubilee Metals Group Plc has adopted the Quoted Companies Alliance Corporate Governance Code (the ‘QCA Code’).
+The QCA Code appropriate for AIM companies and adopts the “comply or explain” approach.
+Details of how the company complies with this are set out in the Corporate Governance Report in the Group Annual Report and Financial Statements, which contains an introduction from the Chairman, commentary on the 10 principles of the QCA Corporate Governance Code, as well as reports from the Audit & Risk and Remuneration & Nomination Committees.

-The Company supports the concept of an effective board leading and controlling Jubilee Metals Plc.
+The Company supports the concept of an effective board leading and controlling Jubilee Metals Group Plc.
 The Board is responsible for approving Company policy and strategy.
 It meets on a regular basis and has a schedule of matters specifically reserved for decision.
 Procedures are in place for operational management to supply the Board with appropriate and timely information and the Directors are free to seek any further information they consider necessary.
-Colin Bird, the Non-Executive Chairman, is responsible for the running of the Board and Leon Coetzer, the Chief Executive Officer, has executive responsibility for running the Company’s operational activities.
-Leon Coetzer and Colin Bird take responsibility for the Company’s liaison with shareholders.
+Ollie Oliveira, the Non-Executive Chairman, is responsible for the running of the Board and Leon Coetzer, the Chief Executive Officer, has executive responsibility for running the Company’s operational activities.
+Neal Reynolds, the Chief Financial Officer, with the support of the board, has the responsibility for the Company’s communication and liaison with shareholders.

 Relations with Shareholders

 The Company values the views of its shareholders and recognises their interest in its strategy and performance.
 The Board is committed to communicating openly and regularly with both its private and institutional shareholders to ensure that its strategy and performance are understood.
 Significant developments are disseminated through RNS announcements which are then made available on the Company’s website.
-The Company communicates regularly with private shareholders through investor meetings and similar events; audio and video interviews; periodic webcast Question & Answer sessions.
-The Company’s website also contains its latest corporate presentations and interview recordings.
+The Company endeavours to communicate regularly with private shareholders through investor meetings, investors queries through our website and similar events; audio and video interviews; periodic webcast Question & Answer sessions.
+The Company’s website also contains its latest corporate presentations providing a clear roadmap to the group’s strategy and interview recordings.

-The Corporate Documents section of the website contain copies of historical Annual Reports & Accounts, and notices of Meetings over the last five years.
+The Corporate Documents section of the website contains copies of historical Annual Reports & Accounts, and notices of Meetings over the last five years.

 Governance and Internal Control